See the photo above for one of the current colorways for the Denali 2.March 2020

 The North Face Denali 2 Jacket - Women's Review

 Our Analysis and Test Results

 The Denali 2 Jacket is hands down the warmest layer that we tested.
 It's made with 300 weight fleece, and even without a hood, it kept us toasty warm in cold conditions.
 The cinch cord hem and elastic cuffs help seal in even more heat, and if you are looking for a warm outer fleece layer for around town or camping, then you won't get cold in this jacket.
-However, we gave The North Face Osito 2 our Top Pick for Warmth award because it's almost as warm as the Denali but a little more versatile.

 The warmth that this jacket brings to the table removes any chance of it being breathable.
 The thick fleece acts as a sweat retainer, and we got that awful feeling of having our sweat bead up on the inside of the fleece and then roll down our backs and arms when hiking hard in this jacket.
 This is the jacket you want to put on after your hike, not during.